SOME THOUGHTS ON THE FUTURE TASKS OF PR AND MARKETING

-- Are machines for manufacturing designed in such a way that employees can work on them with distance?
+- Are machines for manufacturing designed in such a way that employees can work on them from a distance?

 - Can employees on production lines keep enough distance?

-- Would you enter a sharing vehicle in which someone else had previously sat?
+- Would you enter a shared vehicle in which someone else had previously sat?

 - Would you try out new headphones in a department store or slip into a suit there that someone else had tried on before?

-- Are trains, buses and trams designed in such a way that they can be entered without worry and with sufficient social distance?
+- Are trains, buses and trams designed in such a way that they can be entered without worrying and with sufficient social distance?

-- Do you still need your large office building if most of the employees prefer to work in a home office?
+- Do you still need your large office building if most of the employees prefer to work from their home office?